Japanese Curry Recipe (Golden Curry Roux) 🍳💛

 • Spice Adjustments: If you prefer spicier curry, consider adding a dash of cayenne pepper or serving with chili oil on the side.

-The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
-The accuracy of the nutritional information for any recipe on this site is not guaranteed.
-It should not be used as a substitute for a professional nutritionistโ€™s advice.
+The nutritional information on this website is an estimate and provided for convenience only.
+It is not guaranteed and should not be used as a substitute for professional medical or a nutritionist's advice.
+For full details, please see our comprehensive Health and Medical Disclaimer.

 As an Amazon Associate, I earn a small commission from qualifying purchases, which helps support my blog at no extra cost to you!

-Thank you for your love and support!โค๏ธ
+Thank you for your love and support!❤️

 Recipe Card powered by WP Delicious